0xalby/dotfiles/README.md

 dinitctl enable dockerd
 ```
 #### Install what you can't get from the repos
-I install Thorium browser, HTTPie desktop, Spotify and go-mtpfs(to access Android devices storage) from the AUR!
+I install Thorium browser, HTTPie Desktop, Spotify and go-mtpfs(to access Android devices storage) from the AUR!
 ```sh
 # Installing something from the AUR without a helper like yay or paru
 git clone https://aur.archlinux.org/httpie-desktop-bin